aamirglb/ModelViewExample/README.md

 # ModelViewExample

 This project demonstrate how to use C++ model in Qt Quick view.
-This example is inspired from [qtqml book](https://qmlbook.github.io/ch17-qtcpp/qtcpp.html#models-in-c) chapter 17.
+This example is inspired from [qtqml book](https://qmlbook.github.io/ch17-qtcpp/qtcpp.html#models-in-c) chapter-17, Models in C++.

 ## How to build
 The project can be built using either `qmake` or `cmake` build tool.